MFTabriz/slabcc/manual.rst

  Hannu-Pekka Komsa and Alfredo Pasquarello, Finite-Size Supercell Correction for Charged Defects at Surfaces and Interfaces, Physical Review Letters 110, 095505 (2013) DOI: `10.1103/PhysRevLett.110.095505 <https://doi.org/10.1103/PhysRevLett.110.095505>`_ `(Supplements) <https://journals.aps.org/prl/supplemental/10.1103/PhysRevLett.110.095505/supplR1.pdf>`_

 This method estimates the error in the total energy of the charged models under 3D PBC, due to the excess charge in the real system using a simple Gaussian model.
-The model charge is assumed to be embedded in a medium with dielectric-tensor profile depending only on one space axis ε(k) orthogonal to the slab.
+The model charge is assumed to be embedded in a medium with dielectric-tensor profile ε(k) depending only on a single Cartesian space axis (k) which is orthogonal to the slab.
 The energy correction is calculated as:

     E\ :sub:`corr` \  = E\ :sub:`isolated` \ - E\ :sub:`periodic` \ - qΔV

 where, E\ :sub:`corr` \ is the total energy correction for the model, E\ :sub:`periodic` \ is the energy of the model charge, calculated by solving the periodic Poisson equation.
-E\ :sub:`isolated` \ is the energy of the model charge embedded in the dielectric profile and is either determined by extrapolation or analytic (for simple cases). q is the total extra charge and ΔV is the difference between the potential of the Gaussian model charge system and the DFT calculations.
+E\ :sub:`isolated` \ is the energy of the model charge embedded in the dielectric medium and is determined by extrapolation. q is the total extra charge and ΔV is the difference between the potential of the Gaussian model charge system and the DFT calculations.

 | The code have been initially developed for `Bremen Center for Computational Materials Science (BCCMS) <http://www.bccms.uni-bremen.de>`_

 Algorithm
 ----------
-* slabcc reads `VASP <https://www.vasp.at>`_ output files (CHGCAR and LOCPOT), calculates the extra charge distribution and the potential due to the extra charge.
+* slabcc reads `VASP <https://www.vasp.at>`_ output files (CHGCAR and LOCPOT), and calculates the extra charge distribution and the potential due to the extra charge.
 All the input files should correspond to the same geometry.
-* Extra charge is modeled by a Gaussian charge distribution as:
+* The extra charge is modeled by a Gaussian charge distribution as:

 .. math::